If you can't find the answer to your question in our FAQs get in touch using our

 If all equipment has been previously installed in your property, then seethelight aims to have your services live within 10 business days from the order date.
 If your fibre equipment has not been installed, seethelight aim to have your service live within 6 weeks, providing there are no unexpected delays.

-Complete a contact form on the seethelight website https://www.seethelight.co.uk/contact or contact Customer Services on 0800 331 7638.
+Complete a contact form on the seethelight website https://www.seethelight.co.uk/contact or contact Customer Services on seethelight.
 If the Fibre to your property is not installed, the timescale could be up to 6 weeks.
 The specific timescale will vary on a property by property basis and is dependent on many factors, some outside of the control of seethelight.

-seethelight do not provide a television service, however we currently have an offer on to receive free Sky Original TV Bundle for a year when you contract to any of seethelight's broadband packages or products.
+seethelight do not provide a television service, however, we are currently able to offer unmissable discounts on Sky TV for 18 months when you contract to any of seethelight’s broadband packages or products.
 See www.seethelight.co.uk/sky for more details.

 No. seethelight's bundled products include line rental or you can choose a voice service on its own. seethelight operate over brand new fibre-to-the-home networks owned by Open Fibre Networks Ltd.

-OFNL's network is open access and there are currently four service providers who are in a position to offer telephone and broadband services.
-For more information please visit https://www.ofnl.co.uk/availableisps
+OFNL's network is open access and there are currently multiple service providers who are in a position to offer telephone and broadband services.
+For more information please visit https://www.ofnl.co.uk/residents-businesses/available-isps